Karate athlete Eva Lam: ‘Through trial and error, everyone can be a trailblazer!’

 At the end of the academic year, some graduates look for a job while others pursue further studies.
 Final year student Eva Lam Man-chi from Cultural Studies has made up her mind to follow her athlete dream.

-Part of the karate team at Lingnan, Lam was a Hong Kong delegate to the 1st Asian University Karate Championship 2019 in Macau, and 2nd runner-up in the Women’s -61kg Kumite event.
+A member of the karate team at Lingnan, Lam was a Hong Kong delegate to the 1st Asian University Karate Championship 2019 in Macau, and the 2nd runner-up in the Women’s -61kg Kumite event.

 Why has Lam chosen karate?
 Her story starts in 2015 at the University’s New Student Orientation.

 “That’s where I first watched a karate performance and realised how cool karate is.
 Given my hope to play a new sport and see how far I could go, I decided to join the karate team,” says Lam.

 She had been a volleyball player, so now she changed the target from a ball to real humans.